0LNetworkCommunity/libra-legacy-v6/ol/documentation/rulebook.md

 As you can see in our write ups elsewhere, we do things a little differently around here: we had no venture investors, there is no premine, no foundation with tokens, and anyone with a laptop can participate and earn coins.

-Here's a quick reference to the policies implemented at genesis, with further discussion below.
+Here's a quick reference to the policies implemented in system smart contracts, with further discussion below.

 ## Rewards